 Structured variation of the type investigated here has been previously observed in various other natural classes.
-In vowel realization, talker variation is reasonably well modeled with congruent but shifted vowel templates in the log F1 × log F2 space (e.g. Peterson & Barney 1952, Nearey 1978).
+In vowel realization, talker variation is reasonably well-modeled with congruent but shifted vowel templates in the log F1× log F2 space (e.g. Peterson and Barney 1952; Nearey 1978).
 This suggests highly structured vowel templates across talkers.
-Systematic differences in stop voice onset time (VOT) are also found within a laryngeal series and among places of articulation across talkers and languages (e.g. Maddieson 1995, Cho & Ladefoged 1999, Chodroff & Wilson 2017, Chodroff et al. 2019).
+Systematic differences in stop voice onset time (VOT) are also found within a laryngeal series and among places of articulation across talkers and languages (e.g. Maddieson 1995; Cho and Ladefoged 1999; Chodroff and Wilson 2017; Chodroff et al. 2019).
 We examine the predictions and strengths of three possible constraints on phonetic realization that could give rise to such between-segment phonetic structure: pattern uniformity, target uniformity, and contrast uniformity.
-In examining these, we extend previous research on structured variation among speech sounds to the phonetic realization of sibilant place, and investigate whether and how the realization of one sibilant (e.g. [s]) may be systematically linked to that of other sibilants in the subinventory (e.g. [z], [\int], and [3]).
+In examining these, we extend previous research on structured variation among speech sounds to the phonetic realization of sibilant place, and investigate whether and how the realization of one sibilant (e.g. [s]) may be systematically linked to that of other sibilants in the subinventory (e.g. [z], [ʃ], and [ʒ]).

 1.1.
+Phonetics-phonology framework

-PHONETICS-PHONOLOGY FRAMEWORK.
-The precise characterization of the phonetics-phonology interface has been a topic of considerable debate (e.g. Nearey 1978, Keating 1988, Browman & Goldstein 1989, Ohala 1990, Pierrehumbert 1990, Kingston 2007, Hamann 2010, Cohn & Huffman 2014, Ladd 2014).
-The discussion in this article assumes the following minimal, though not entirely uncontroversial, representational framework that at the core relates discrete phonological units to parametric phonetic representations.
+The precise characterization of the phonetics-phonology interface has been a topic of considerable debate (e.g. Nearey 1978; Keating 1988; Browman and Goldstein 1989; Ohala 1990; Pierrehumbert 1990; Kingston 2007; Hamann 2010; Cohn and Huffman 2014; Ladd 2014).
+The discussion in this paper assumes the following minimal, though not entirely uncontroversial, representational framework that at the core relates discrete phonological units to parametric phonetic representations.

-We assume that a phonological surface form is mapped to an abstract set of phonetic targets via a process of phonetic realization (see Figure 1).
+We assume that a phonological surface form is mapped to an abstract set of phonetic targets via a process of phonetic realization.
 The phonological surface form minimally contains a sequence of surface phonological segments together with prosodic structure.
 Each segment is represented by a set of discrete phonological primitives, which are mapped to a corresponding set of continuous phonetic targets.
 We do not make a strong commitment to the exact nature of the phonological representation, but the primitives necessarily represent phonological contrast and natural class structure among segments.
 For the sake of clarity, we use classic distinctive features as the phonological primitives for denoting contrast.
 The phonetic targets are the idealized abstract planning code for the physical instantiation and may be articulatory and/or auditory in form.
 Critically, each segment has its own constellation of phonetic targets.
-Finally, the phonetic targets are instantiated via articulation, which in spoken language ultimately produces an acoustic signal.
-Important to note is that the idealized phonetic targets are not the same as any articulatory or acoustic measurements; deviations from the ideal targets arise from random fluctuations and errors.
-Similar characterizations of the phonetics-phonology interface have also been assumed in Keating 1990, Cohn 1993, Zsiga 1997, Fruehwald 2017, and Volenec & Reiss 2017.
+Finally, the phonetics targets are instantiated via articulation, in spoken language ultimately producing an acoustic signal.
+Important to note is that the idealized phonetic targets arise from random fluctuations and errors.
+Similar characterizations of the phonetics-phonology interface have also been assumed in Keating (1990), Cohn (1993), Zsiga (1997), Fruehwald (2017), and Volenec and Reiss (2017).